 2. Invites for Your Green Birthday Party

-Sometimes organizing a kid’s party can seem like trying to put on a banquet, and there are so many people to invite it quickly becomes a drain on your hard earned dollars.
+Sometimes organizing a kid’s party can seem like trying to put on a banquet, and there are so many people to invite it quickly becomes a drain on your hard-earned dollars.
 Swapping invitation cards for emails and social media invites can save you a good deal of money in the first place and make it easier for people to reply as well.

 3. Cut Down on the Kids

 Do you really need to invite everyone?
 The trend for kid’s parties recently has been to have big affairs with lots of local kids thrown into the mix.
-Apparently you are no one if you don’t have at least half the neighborhood round your house for a lavish get-together. how else are you going to prove to your child that you love them so much?
+Apparently, you are no one if you don’t have at least half the neighborhood around your house for a lavish get-together. how else are you going to prove to your child that you love them so much?
 The truth is, if you cut down on the invitees then you slash the costs and make waste less of a problem.

 4. Use Real Tableware

-One of big areas of waste is all those paper plates and cups for the food and drink.
-This is another area of parties that seems to have developed a life of its own but there’s no reason why you can’t use proper cutlery, plates, bowls and cups and ask your neighbors to bring there’s if you think you need more.
+One of the big areas of waste is all those paper plates and cups for the food and drink.
+This is another area of parties that seems to have developed a life of its own but there’s no reason why you can’t use proper cutlery, plates, bowls, and cups and ask your neighbors to bring there’s if you think you need more.

 5. Say Goodbye to the Goody Bags

 Another thing that tends to produce huge amounts of waste are goody bags for the kids.
-It might seem mean but getting rid of these can make a big difference to the amount you spend and the health of the children who are coming to enjoy themselves.
-Most of the toys included in goody bags tend to get broken within the first five minutes and they you have to spend hours picking them up and finding a way to recycle them.
+It might seem to mean but getting rid of these can make a big difference to the amount you spend and the health of the children who are coming to enjoy themselves.
+Most of the toys included in goody bags tend to get broken within the first five minutes and then you have to spend hours picking them up and finding a way to recycle them.

-6. Party Hats, Balloons and Wrapping Paper
+6. Party Hats, Balloons, and Wrapping Paper

 There are plenty of options for all those added extras that traditionally go with a kid’s party.
 Instead of providing these, why not theme your party and get the children to come in fancy dress and ask them not to wrap up presents but hide them in the garden?